Malselv River, Norway

 Giant salmon and good fly water

-The Malselv is a BIG salmon river in the same class as Reisa and Lakselv.
-It is formed when the tributaries Divi River and Rosta River meet, and it flows into the sea at Malsnes at the bottom of the Malselv Fjord, the large river is perfectly suited to classic salmon fly fishing.
+The Malselv is a big salmon river, in the same class as Reisa and Lakselv, and is formed as the tributaries Divi River and Rosta River meet.
+It flows into the sea at Malsnes at the bottom of the Malselv Fjord.
+This large river is perfectly suited to classic salmon fly fishing.

-Five private beats, fishing a maximium of 3 rods exclusively
+Five private beats, fishing a maximum of three rods exclusively

-Rundhaug Lodge on the Malselv offers five private beats which will provide 2 – 3 rods exclusivity on each beat.
-Each beat will have an expert local guide for the day and the beat will be fished in rotation during the day/week.
+Rundhaug Lodge on the Malselv offers five private beats which provides two to three rods exclusivity on each beat.
+An expert local guide is based on each beat for the day and beats are fished in rotation during the day/week.

-Malselv River can be classed as a medium to large size river with many and varied pools providing quite superb fly water.
-The best classic flyfishing is found on the upper river above the prominent Malselv Falls (Målselvfossen) it was the pool here that the famous hotelier Charles Ritz described as a salmon ‘aquarium’.
+Malselv River is classed as a medium to large size river with many varied pools providing quite superb fly water.
+The best classic fly fishing is found on the upper river above the prominent Malselv Falls (Målselvfossen) and it was the pool here that the famous hotelier Charles Ritz described as a salmon ‘aquarium’.

-The falls and its pool, form a natural boundary between the seemingly less attractive and somewhat featureless lower river and the much more exciting waters of classic flyfishing on the upper river.
-The salmon numbers on the upper river is helped by the salmon ladder that was built in 1909/10 and runs parallel to the falls/rapids in approx. 600 metres length.
+The falls and its pool form a natural boundary between the seemingly less attractive and somewhat featureless lower river and the much more exciting waters of classic fly fishing on the upper river.
+The numbers on the upper river are helped by the salmon ladder that was built in 1909/10 and runs parallel to the falls/rapids and is roughly 600 metres long.

 A warm and traditional welcome